The donkeys that operate on Blackpool beaches are licensed by the council.

 Licences are required for each donkey “proprietor” - the person that keeps donkeys - and for each donkey driver - the person who leads the donkey when carrying passengers.

 Donkey drivers are licensed for the safety and protection of the public and to ensure proper management of the animals when carrying passengers.

 Applicants must be at least 16 years of age.

 The current fee is £57 and licences must be renewed annually.

 To be licensed as a donkey driver, you must:

-- Complete a basic disclosure certificate from the Disclosure and Barring Service which shows you have no criminal convictions or you have been determined by the public protection committee to be a fit and proper person.
+- Submit a basic disclosure certificate from the Disclosure and Barring Service which shows you have no criminal convictions or you have been determined by the public protection committee to be a fit and proper person.
 The certificate must be issued within the last 3 months.

 - Provide a letter from an equine veterinary surgeon stating that you have sufficient knowledge and understanding of donkeys to carry out your duties